 We have two opportunities at this upcoming SBAG meeting specifically for the early career small body community:

-Lightning Talks: We will provide time on the agenda for early-career scientists and engineers attending the meeting to introduce themselves and their research to the community.
-The talks will be 3 minutes each.
-If you are interested in giving a lightning talk, please email the early-career secretary, Terik Daly (Terik.Daly@jhuapl.edu), at least two weeks before the meeting.
+Lightning talks: We will provide time on the agenda for early-career scientists and engineers attending the meeting to introduce themselves and their research to the community.
+The talks will be approximately 3 minutes each, with the exact length depending on the number of presenters.
+If you are interested in giving a lightning talk, please email the Early-Career Secretary, Terik Daly (Terik.Daly@jhuapl.edu), by 5:00 p.m.
+EDT on May 7, 2021.
 Attach a single slide, in PDF format, with your name, affiliation, and a figure or two that highlight your research.
 We encourage presenters from a diverse range of backgrounds and experiences.

 For further information regarding the scientific content: